Kumar-Tarun/analyze360/README.md

 &nbsp;&nbsp;    4)Geospatial plotting of the tweets(country wise).<br>
     <br>
 It uses the module tweepy for the twitter API and the classifier used is Naive-Bayes Classifier.<br>
-The required python modules are contained in requirememts.txt.
+The required python modules are contained in requirements.txt.
 <br><br>
 gettweet.py gets the tweets based on user's searches.
 <br>